LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/docs/_index.md

 Your own form handling application that:

 * Manages unlimited number of websites &mdash; each with its own settings, email recipients, and Google Sheets spreadsheet sync.
-* Form Submissions &mdash; captures and saves them to your database.
+* Form Submissions &mdash; captures and saves form-submission data to your database.
 * Email Sending &mdash; sends emails with the form data to you (or whomever you include as a recipient)
 * Google Sheets &mdash; syncs form submissions to Google Sheets so you have a spreadsheet to view all form submissions.
 * Spam Filter &mdash; option for using Akismet which prevents emails from being sent when a form submission is flagged as spam, but still syncs the data to Google Sheets for your periodic review in case a legitimate submission was accidentally flagged as spam.